Tools and Materials

-The Marlin screwdriver bundle contains 15 fixed blade, precision tip screwdrivers—great for those hard-to-reach recessed screws.
+The Marlin Screwdriver Set contains 5 fixed blade, precision tip Phillips screwdrivers—great for those hard-to-reach recessed screws.

-To accurately measure such small screws requires a pair of precise digital calipers.
+Nothing beats a digital caliper for precisely measuring screws of any size.
 Every time you remove a screw from your device, use the caliper to measure its length to the nearest 0.1 mm.

-Many replacement guides may require you to remove a soldered connection in order to install a replacement component.
-You can either attempt to desolder using this soldering station (recommended), or simply use the station as a prop to show a reader where they need to solder/desolder.
+You may need to remove a soldered connection in order to show your readers how to replace a component.
+You can actually desolder the connection using this soldering iron (recommended), or you can simply use the soldering iron as a prop to show a reader where they need to solder/desolder.
 Either way, make sure you include a link to this guide in your step text to provide readers with additional soldering/desoldering instructions.
-This soldering station also includes solder and desoldering braid.

 Many devices use adhesive to hold screens in place.
-When plastic opening tools and spudgers are not enough to free the screen, you can use the iOpener to apply heat to the adhesive until it is soft enough to loosen its grip on the screen.
-Be sure you first read this page for further instructions on how to use the iOpener tool.
+When iFixit opening tools and spudgers are not enough to free the screen, you can use the iOpener to apply heat to the adhesive until it is soft enough to loosen its grip on the screen.
+To avoid damaging this powerful yet delicate tool, be sure to read this guide for how to properly use the iOpener.